Collections at the National Museum of Natural History

 NMNH Collection and Access Policies

 The NMNH has multiple policies regarding its use of collections, donation requirements, and access and benefit sharing.
 Please visit the Policies page for a list of all policies and procedures.
+Please visit the Shared Stewardship and Ethical Returns page for more information on NMNH's Ethical Stewardship policy.

 Facilities and Programs